 Register at app.testomat.io and activate your user account.
 Then create a new project.

-- Within BDD project you will have feature definitions written both in source code (by engineers) and in the Testomatio (by managers and QAs).
-So you will be able to track and plan Cucumber automation and synchronize the actual feature files with test cases.
-When the scenario has changed in the system but not updated in the code - you will be notified that the scenario is out of date.
+- Within a BDD Project, you will have feature definitions written both in the source code (by engineers) and in Testomatio (by managers and QAs).
+So you will be able to track and plan Cucumber automation, as well as synchronize the actual feature files with relevant test cases.
+When a scenario has changed in the system, but has not been updated in the code yet, you will be notified that this certain scenario is out of date.

-- In Classical project test cases will be written in free form in markdown format.
-Automated tests will be synced up with test cases so you will see the test description on one tab and test code on the second tab.
-When a description of a test case changes you will be notified that a test might need to be updated.
+- Within a Classical Project, test cases will be written in free form using markdown.
+Automated tests will be synced up with test cases, so you will be able to see the test description in one tab and the corresponding test code in another tab.
+When a description of a test case undergoes changes, you will be notified that a certain test might need to be updated.

-Now you can start creating suites & test cases for your projects.
-For this we have bulk-create input so you could create as many test suites as you have on your mind:
+Now you can start creating suites and test cases for your projects.
+We have implemented Bulk Creation input, which enables you to create as many test suites as you need:

-Select a suite to create new test cases inside that suite.
-You can do that fast using the same Bulk creation editor:
+Select a certain suite to nest the creation of new test cases in that suite.
+This can be done even faster and more efficiently using the same old Bulk Creation editor:

-When tests are created they are marked as "manual" - so they are prepared for manual checks.
+When tests are newly created, they are marked as "manual" by default, which shows that they are ready for manual checks.

 You can now add descriptions for each test case.
-However, those test cases are pretty clear by their titles so we can probably try to execute them to verify the user management part.
+However, the roles of these routine test cases are clearly seen from their titles, so we can probably try to run them to verify the user management part.

-When launched you will see a list of all test cases.
+You will see the list of all test cases when the test execution is launched.
 Mark them as passed or failed.
-When a check has failed you can write a description of it and attach an image
+When a test check fails, you can write the description of the failure and attach a relevant image.

-Once the run was finished the overall result of a Run should be like this:
+Once the run is finished, the overall results of it are available for your review, like this: